Browns nearing contract with linebacker Jamie Collins

-The sides have been in talks for several days and were nearing a deal on Thursday night.

-The Browns acquired Collins in a mid-season trade with the New England Patriots, giving up a third-round pick for the former Pro Bowler.
+CLEVELAND (AP) -- The Browns let several of their top free agents slip away last year.
+They've got their arms wrapped around a new one now.

+Cleveland is close to finalizing a multi-year contract with talented linebacker Jamie Collins, who joined the team midway through its 1-15 season but showed the Browns that he's a player worth keeping for a long time.

-CBSSports.com first reported the Browns and Collins were making progress on a contract extension
+CBSSports.com first reported the Browns and Collins had made significant progress on a contract, which could be completed as early as Friday.

-Collins is eligible to become an unrestricted free agent in March, but the Browns want to sign the 27-year-old to a multi-year deal.
-He made an impact on Cleveland's young defense and said he enjoyed playing with the Browns despite the team finishing with a 1-15 record.
+Late in the season, Browns coach Hue Jackson said it would be ''a coup'' if the Browns could sign Collins, who is eligible to become an unrestricted free agent in March.
+The Browns acquired Collins on Oct.
+31 from New England, sending a conditional draft pick - likely a third-rounder in April - to the Patriots for the 27-year-old, who made the Pro Bowl after the 2015 season.

+In eight games with Cleveland, Collins had 48 tackles, two sacks and forced a fumble.
+He said he enjoyed playing with the Browns, and was open to the possibility of re-signing with them.

 ---